syncfusion-content/javascript-docs/js/api/ejToggleButton.md

 Specifies the image position of the ToggleButton.

-This image position is applicable only with the textandimage contentType property.
+N>  This image position is applicable only with the contentType property value set as textandimage.
 The images can be positioned in both imageLeft and imageRight options.
-See imagePositions

 #### Default Value